itislu/42-Webserv/docs/CONTRIBUTING.md

    git merge main
    ```

-   - If a conflict happened, solve the conflict, then:
+   - If a conflict occurs, resolve it, then:

      ```txt
      git add -p &&
      git merge --continue
      ```

-4. Push the latest version of your branch to GitHub.
+4. Push your branch to GitHub.

    ```txt
    git push -u origin HEAD